 The IC-8™ lens is designed to give you:

 • Excellent image quality at all distances, so you can drive, read the newspaper and work on your computer without glasses

 • Quality near and intermediate vision without compromising far vision

 • Good quality night vision

 After a full eye examination is completed, and it is determined you are a suitable candidate for a lens replacement or cataract surgery, the doctor will discuss your options available to you.
-Cataracts (link to what is a cataract page) can only be removed surgically, when a person cannot see well enough with glasses to perform normal activities.
+Cataracts can only be removed surgically, when a person cannot see well enough with glasses to perform normal activities.